 How do I sign up for activities?
 Do I have to participate?

-Summit isn’t just about classes; during our free time, we spend lots of time outside and adventuring!
+A Summit Student Conference isn’t just about classes; during our free time, we spend lots of time outside and adventuring!
 Every afternoon you’ll have the opportunity to participate in a variety of activities.
 Several of those afternoons you will have the option to play soccer, basketball, volleyball, tennis, ultimate Frisbee, read, journal, or take a walk.

 At each location, Summit offers extracurricular activities that students can elect to participate in.